Skip to content

 WASM notebooks can be embedded into other webpages using the HTML <iframe> tag.

-Embedding an blank notebook
+Embedding a blank notebook

 Use the following snippet to embed a blank marimo notebook into your web page, providing your users with an interactive code playground.